 The juice bar is open on Saturdays and will be selling shakes from 11.30am-2.30pm tomorrow.

 Ms Davitt added: “I think people should come along because it’s offering something fresh, very healthy and it’s exciting to get involved in the community and a great project.”

 Barnet Mencap received a corporate grant from Barnet Council to set up the juice bar last July, but the funding ran out in December.
-Since then Barnet Mencap has been running the juice bar from the income it generates.
+Since then Barnet Mencap has been running the juice bar from the

 For more information about Barnet Mencap visit www.barnetmencap.org.uk or to make a donation to the Give us Some Juice campaign go to www.justgiving.com/drinkitjuicebar